veikman/ovid/README.md

 Copyright 2015–2021 Viktor Eikman

-Ovid is licensed as detailed in the accompanying file COPYING.txt.
+Ovid is licensed as detailed in the accompanying file LICENSE.